Histoplasma Antibody Immunodiffusion

 The result is not intended to be used as the sole means for clinical diagnosis or patient management decisions.

-Cross Reactivity/False Positive: moderate to low: Blastomyces, Histoplasma, Coccidioides, Aspergillus
+Cross Reactivity/False Positive: moderate to low: Blastomyces, Coccidioides, Aspergillus

 Turnaround Time +